AWegnerGitHub/awegnergithub.github.io-content/2016_11_06_third-times-the-charm.md

 ### Election Results

 Well, the election has concluded.
-I didn't secure on of the three positions for moderator.
+I didn't secure one of the three positions for moderator.
 I finished in [5th place][15], with my elimination propelling second and third place to a victory.
 I was eliminated in the 10th round of the Meek STV process.